Paint & Wallpaper Area Calculator

 What this calculator does

-This calculator estimates net wall coverage area after subtracting openings such as windows and doors.
+This calculator estimates net wall coverage area after subtracting the area of openings such as windows and doors.
 It can then estimate paint amount using a simple coverage rule or wallpaper rolls using a standard roll coverage assumption.

-Paint uses 350 ft² per gallon or 8.6 m² per liter as a starting point.
-Wallpaper uses 56 ft² or 5.2 m² per roll and includes a 10% buffer in the interpretation.
+The paint estimate uses 350 ft² per gallon or 8.6 m² per liter as a starting point.
+The wallpaper estimate uses 56 ft² or 5.2 m² per roll and suggests a 10% buffer in the interpretation.

 How To